Bobby Witt Jr. Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in the league.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 13th in the league.

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.56).
+- The Rays have a 3.63 team ERA that ranks second among all MLB pitching staffs.

-- Rays pitchers combine to allow 78 home runs (one per game), the seventh-fewest in the league.
+- Rays pitchers combine to surrender 81 total home runs at a rate of one per game (to rank 11th in baseball).

-- Chirinos makes the start for the Rays, his fourth of the season.
-He is 3-2 with a 2.72 ERA and 20 strikeouts through 43 2/3 innings pitched.
+- Glasnow makes the start for the Rays, his sixth of the season.
+He is 2-1 with a 4.97 ERA and 33 strikeouts in 25 1/3 innings pitched.

-- The right-hander's most recent time out came on Sunday against the San Diego Padres, when he went 4 2/3 innings, surrendering three earned runs while allowing six hits.
+- The right-hander last appeared on Tuesday against the Baltimore Orioles, when he tossed 4 1/3 innings, allowing six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.